San Diego: American period

 During World War II, San Diego became a major hub of military and defense activity, due to the presence of so many military installations and defense manufacturers.
 The city's population grew rapidly during and after World War II, more than doubling between 1930 (147,995) and 1950 (333,865).
 During the final months of the war, the Japanese had a plan to target multiple U.S. cities for biological attack, starting with San Diego.
 The plan was called "Operation Cherry Blossoms at Night" and called for kamikaze planes filled with fleas infected with plague (Yersinia pestis) to crash into civilian population centers in the city, hoping to spread plague in the city and effectively kill tens of thousands of civilians.
 The plan was scheduled to launch on September 22, 1945, but the plan was not carried out because Japan surrendered five weeks earlier.

 After World War II, the military continued to play a major role in the local economy, but post–Cold War cutbacks took a heavy toll on the local defense and aerospace industries.
 The resulting downturn led San Diego leaders to seek to diversify the city's economy by focusing on research and science, as well as tourism.

 In the early 1960s, Tom Hom would become the first Asian American member of the San Diego City Council.
 He would be succeeded by Leon Williams, the first Black member of the city council.

 Starting in the 1980s, many areas of Downtown, such as the Marina District, underwent redevelopment.

 From the start of the 20th century through the 1970s, the American tuna fishing fleet and tuna canning industry were based in San Diego, "the tuna capital of the world".
 San Diego's first tuna cannery was founded in 1911, and by the mid-1930s the canneries employed more than 1,000 people.
 A large fishing fleet supported the canneries, mostly staffed by immigrant fishermen from Japan, and later from the Azores and Italy whose influence is still felt in neighborhoods like Little Italy and Point Loma.
 Due to rising costs and foreign competition, the last of the canneries closed in the early 1980s.

 Downtown San Diego was in decline in the 1960s and 1970s, but experienced some urban renewal since the early 1980s, including the opening of Horton Plaza, the revival of the Gaslamp Quarter, and the construction of the San Diego Convention Center; Petco Park opened in 2004.
-Outside of downtown, San Diego annexed large swaths of land and for suburban expansion to the north and control of the San Ysidro Port of Entry.
+Outside of downtown, San Diego annexed large swaths of land for suburban expansion to the north and control of the San Ysidro Port of Entry.

 As the Cold War ended, the military shrank and so did defense spending.
 San Diego has since become a center of the emerging biotech industry and is home to telecommunications giant Qualcomm.
 San Diego had also grown in the tourism industry with the popularity of attractions such as the San Diego Zoo, SeaWorld San Diego, and Legoland California in Carlsbad.